haltu/muuri/README.md

 - **targets** &nbsp;&mdash;&nbsp; _array / function_
   - Default value: `[]`.
-  - Define the DOM elements that should be scrolled during drag.
+  - Define the _scroll targets_ that should be scrolled during drag.
 As long as this array is empty there will be no scrolling during drag.
-To keep it simple you can just provide an array of elements here, in which case Muuri attempts to scroll the elements both vertically and horizontally when possible.
-If you want more fine-grained control, e.g. scroll an element only on specific axis or prioritize some element over another (handy for cases when there are overlapping elements), you can provide an array of scroll targets (objects).
-Finally, you can also provide a function which receives the dragged `item` instance as it's argument and which should return an array of scroll targets (elements and/or objects).
+Additionally, you can also provide a function which receives the dragged `item` instance as it's argument and which should return an array of _scroll targets_.
 This way you can provide different configurations for different items.
   - **scrollTarget** &nbsp;&mdash;&nbsp; _object_
     - **element** &nbsp;&mdash;&nbsp; _element_ / _window_
       - The DOM element to scroll.
       - Required.
     - **axis** &nbsp;&mdash;&nbsp; _number_
       - Optional.
-Defaults to scrolling both axes: `Muuri.AutoScroller.AXIS_X | Muuri.AutoScroller.AXIS_Y`.
+Defaults to scrolling both axes: `Muuri.ItemDragAutoScroll.AXIS_X | Muuri.ItemDragAutoScroll.AXIS_Y`.
-      - To scroll only x-axis: `Muuri.AutoScroller.AXIS_X`.
+      - To scroll only x-axis: `Muuri.ItemDragAutoScroll.AXIS_X`.
-      - To scroll only y-axis: `Muuri.AutoScroller.AXIS_Y`.
+      - To scroll only y-axis: `Muuri.ItemDragAutoScroll.AXIS_Y`.
     - **priority** &nbsp;&mdash;&nbsp; _number_
       - Default: `0`.
       - A dragged item can only scroll one element horizontally and one element vertically simultaneously.
 This is an artificial limit to fend off unnecesary complexity, and to avoid awkward situations.
 In the case where the dragged item overlaps multiple scrollable elements simultaneously and exceeds their scroll thresholds we pick the one that the dragged item overlaps most.
 However, that's not always the best choice.
 This is where `priority` comes in.
 Here you can manually tell Muuri which element to prefer over another in these scenarios.
 The element with highest priority _always_ wins the fight, in matches with equal priority we determine the winner by the amount of overlap.